Utah Deaf History and Culture

 National Fraternal Society of the Deaf

-On December 2, 1907, the society underwent a transformative change, adopting the name National Fraternal Society of the Deaf (NFSD).
-It was incorporated as a legal reserve society in Illinois, allowing it to operate as a fraternal beneficiary society.
-The establishment of the National Fraternal Insurance Society of the Deaf was a pivotal institution in the United States.
-In 1966, the society's philosophy was one of familial unity, with members addressing each other as brothers and sisters (Walker, 2006).
+On December 2, 1907, the organization underwent a significant transformation and adopted the name National Fraternal Society of the Deaf (NFSD).
+The NFSD incorporated as a legal reserve society in Illinois, which allowed it to operate as a fraternal beneficiary society.
+The founding of the National Fraternal Insurance Society of the Deaf marked an important development in the United States.
+By 1966, the society’s philosophy emphasized familial unity, as members referred to one another as brothers and sisters (Walker, 2006).
+This sense of kinship fostered a strong community among members, encouraging mutual support and shared values.
+As a result, the NFSD provided financial security and strengthened social bonds within the Deaf community.

 The National Fraternal Society of the Deaf Denies